 The end of the 2019-20 college basketball season will always be accompanied by question marks and hypotheticals.
-And while we can question whether or not Duke would've been playing in the national championship game this past Monday had it not been cancelled, it's time to start asking questions about the future.
+While we can question whether or not Duke would've been playing in the national championship game this past Monday had it not been cancelled, it's time to start asking questions about the future.

-At first glance, next year's crop of Blue Devils seem to be in familiar territory.
-Star guards Tre Jones and Cassius Stanley have already declared for the 2020 NBA Draft and fellow All-American Vernon Carey Jr. figures to do so in the near future.
+At first glance, next year's crop of Blue Devils seems to be in familiar territory.
+Star guards Tre Jones and Cassius Stanley have already declared for the 2020 NBA Draft and All-American Vernon Carey Jr. figures to do so in the near future.
 Though there are still decisions looming for head coach Mike Krzyzewski and his staff, Duke looks primed to boast a deep, championship-caliber roster for the 2020-21 campaign.

 Blue Devil fans held out hope that Stanley would return for his sophomore season, yet the NBA dream was too large for the Sierra Canyon product to pass on.
-Duke will still begin the season as a top-10 team in the country and Final Four contender, though Stanley could have pushed them to another level.
+Duke will still begin the season as a top-10 team in the country and Final Four contender, though Stanley could have pushed the team to another level.
 Duke will likely return just 32.8 percent of its scoring from last year.

 Point guard: Jordan Goldwire or Jeremy Roach?

 After two years of Jones running the show, he'll be leaving the offense in good hands with either senior Jordan Goldwire or freshman Jeremy Roach.
 Krzyzewski often utilized Jones and Goldwire on the floor simultaneously last season, but expect one point guard to emerge in crunch-time next season.
-Roach comes in as the No. 4 point guard in his class, and although he isn't as comparable on the defensive end, the five-star prospect possesses a great basketball I.Q. and uses his size to wreak havoc inside the arc.
+Roach comes in as the No. 4 point guard in his class, and although he isn't as comparable to Jones and Goldwire on the defensive end, the five-star prospect possesses a great basketball I.Q. and uses his size to wreak havoc inside the arc.

 Roach won't just be handed the keys to the offense right away, though, as Goldwire's career arc predicts that the Norcross, Ga., native could be in store for something special in his final campaign.
 The battle for starting point guard could plausibly go either way and Duke can't go wrong with either option, but if players aren't back on campus over the summer, expect Krzyzewski to lean toward Goldwire at the start of the season while Roach learns the offense.

 A wild card worth mentioning now is five-star combo guard D.J.
 Steward.
-The McDonald's All-American projects as one of the Blue Devils' best shooters next season, yet at 6-foot-3, it's unclear how he will matchup with more physical college players.
+The McDonald's All-American projects as one of the Blue Devils' best shooters next season, yet at 6-foot-3, it's unclear how he will match up with more physical college players.
 Steward has the tools to play point guard if needed, however he will be expected to be a scorer as soon as he steps on campus, something he should have no problem accomplishing.
 Of course, the last time Duke welcomed a Whitney Young High School product, a fifth banner was raised in the north end of Cameron.